VITianYash42/VITianYash42/README.md

 -   🌱 Learning everything I can about **Web Development** and **Data Structures & Algorithms**.
 -   💬 Ask me about **C++**, **Python**, **HTML**, **CSS**, or anything about my learning journey!
 -   📫 Reach me at: **yashjee979@gmail.com**

 ---

+### 🚀 What I'm Currently Learning

+I believe in building a strong foundation.
+Here's what's on my learning radar right now:

+-   **Frontend:** Diving deeper into HTML, CSS, and getting comfortable with JavaScript.
+-   **Backend:** Exploring the basics of Node.js and how servers work.
+-   **Core CS:** Mastering Data Structures and Algorithms in C++.
+-   **Tools:** Getting proficient with Git & GitHub for version control.

+---